Sixt: 2020s

 In 2020, Sixt sold all its shares in Sixt Leasing SE in order to focus its business on its mobility services.
 In June 2020, Sixt acquired 10 concessions at U.S. airports from Advantage Rent a Car.
 The acquisition increased the number of Sixt stations in the United States to more than 85.
 At end of July 2020, Lyft and Sixt announced a joint venture, where Lyft app users can rent a car from both partners through the app.

 In December 2021, the company expanded to Australia via a partnership with the NRMA.
 160 branches and a total of 16,000 vehicles are thus franchised under the Sixt brand.

 In 2022, Sixt becomes the first car rental company in Europe to offer BYD vehicles.

 In December 2023, the company announced it was phasing out Teslas from its lineup following a price cut that hurt residual values in its lineup.
 The next month, the company announced it was buying as many as 250,000 vehicles from Stellantis NV.
 The order would be a combination of traditional combustion engine vehicles, plug-in hybrids, and electric cars to be used in Europe and North America.
 These moves came amid an industry-wide shift in how non-traditional cars would be used.
 At the time of the announcement, the company still had plans to electrify up to 90% of its fleet in Europe.

+At the end of 2024, Sixt operated over 100 branches in 25 US states with 50 branches at US airports.
+Also that year, the company recorded global revenue above 4 billion euros, for the first time.

 Sponsorships

 Sixt signed a sponsorship agreement with Galatasaray before the start of the 2020–21 Süper Lig season.
+In October 2023, the company started sponsoring the Los Angeles Lakers and the Chicago Bulls NBA teams.